-Read the text to students as they follow along on their own papers.
+Read the text to students (they do not have a copy of the text themselves).
 Then guide students to write the ending to the story and solve the mystery.
 You may want to re-read the story before the kids write, and have them talk about it as a class or with a partner.
 There is no right answer!
-Students should make a prediction based on evidence from the text or by making inferences based on what they know about how people and animals behave.
+Students should use what they know about people's and animal's behavior along with the text of the story to predict the solution to the mystery.